Smantii/dctkit/docs/theory.md

 described in Section [2.3.1](#orientationsection){reference-type="ref" reference="orientationsection"}.
 In particular, we orient every primal
-$2$-cell counterclockwise and we find, by applying the algorithm of Remark 2.5.1 in [@hirani2003discrete], that also dual $2$-cell are oriented counterclockwise.
+$2$-cell counterclockwise and we find, by applying the algorithm of Remark 2.5.1 in (Hirani 2003), that also dual $2$-cell are oriented counterclockwise.

 ![Example of a possible orientation of a small portion of the cell complex.
 Black arrows indicate the orientation of the primal, whereas